Tejoram2410/Efficient-Neuron-Acceleration-through-CORDIC/README.md

 ## Overview

-This repository contains Verilog implementations of arithmetic operations using the CORDIC (COordinate Rotation DIgital Computer) algorithm.
-All modules are built around **Finite State Machines (FSMs)** to carry out iterative computation across clock cycles.
+This repository contains Verilog implementations of arithmetic operations using the **CORDIC (COordinate Rotation DIgital Computer)** algorithm.
+All operations are performed using an **FSM (Finite State Machine)-based iterative structure**.
+The system works with **8-bit binary numbers** and executes **8 iterations per operation**.

-The CORDIC algorithm is used here to perform basic arithmetic operations like multiplication, division, and evaluation of hyperbolic functions.
-These modules are written in RTL-level Verilog and are intended to demonstrate how complex functions can be computed using only basic shift and add operations.
+The modules cover multiplication, division, and hyperbolic functions (`tanh`, `sinh`, etc.), all implemented without using hardware multipliers, dividers, or floating-point units.

 ---

-## Implemented Modules
+## Supported Operations

-### 1. CORDIC Multiplier
+### ✅ CORDIC-Based Multiplier

-- Performs multiplication between two input values using iterative shift and add operations.
+- Performs multiplication using iterative shift-add operations.
+- Accepts two 8-bit inputs.
+- Executes over 8 FSM-controlled cycles.
-- The design avoids use of the `*` operator or built-in multiplier hardware.
+- No use of the `*` operator.
-- Internally structured as a sequential FSM with defined states for each computation stage.

-### 2. CORDIC Divider
+### ✅ CORDIC-Based Divider

-- Computes the division of two inputs using a similar iterative FSM-based approach.
+- Computes division using the CORDIC iterative method.
+- Takes two 8-bit inputs (dividend and divisor).
+- Operates over 8 FSM-driven iterations.
-- Does not use the `/` operator.
+- No `/` operator used.
-- Ensures step-by-step convergence toward the correct quotient using the CORDIC division method.

-### 3. CORDIC Hyperbolic Function Unit
+### ✅ CORDIC-Based Hyperbolic Function Module

-- Computes hyperbolic functions such as:
+- Computes hyperbolic functions:
   - `tanh(x)`
   - `sinh(x)`
   - `cosh(x)`
-- Uses the hyperbolic mode of the CORDIC algorithm.
-- Operates over several cycles, transitioning through FSM states to reach final output values.
+- Operates in **hyperbolic mode** of CORDIC.
+- Also runs over 8 FSM-controlled steps.
+- Designed for 8-bit input width.

 ---

 ## Design Details

+- **Bit Width:** 8-bit input and output.
-- Each module is fully described in Verilog and simulates sequential behavior.
+- **Iterations:** Each module performs 8 iterations.
-- FSMs handle control flow and sequencing of operations.
-- Inputs are accepted as binary values, and intermediate values are updated over successive clock cycles.
-- Output is generated after the FSM completes a fixed number of iterations.
+- **Control Flow:** All operations are handled using a clearly defined FSM.
+- **RTL Language:** Verilog.
+- **Computation Type:** Integer-only, shift-add based, no floating point or fixed-point.

 ---